YannCaron/JinyParser/README.md

-# WORK IN PROGRESS - DOES NOT WORK YET - COMING SOON (I HOPE)
+# WORK IN PROGRESS - LEXER, PARSER and Railroad representation works now.
+TO BE CONTINUED.

 # JinyParser